MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 - Make friends with bureaucratic black belts (legal people, etc.)

-### Self-Care
-- Gratitude
-- Penalty Boxes – if you end up in penalty box for positive intent, know you’ll recover.
-Use the time to observe, set new strategy
-- Friendships – outside of work friends = priceless to sanity, well-being.
-- Get outside – all adventures are easier when you’re healthy, fit, rested

 ### Good Rebels vs Bad Rebels

 | Bad Rebel 		| Good Rebel 		|